language-learners/blog/README.md

 The files:

+- `_includes/head.html`
 - `_includes/header.html`
 - `_includes/footer.html`
+- `assets/main.scss`

 ...were copied from [the minima theme](https://github.com/jekyll/minima), and are copyright ????-2017 by the minima contributors.
 They are distributed under the MIT license, included as `MIT-LICENSE.txt`.
+We use these to override certain parts of the minima style.

 ## Dev notes: Accessing the old site